 Writing exercises for stroke patients can help improve agraphia by retraining fine motor skills and cognitive functioning.

-You’re about to learn the best writing exercises for stroke patients with peripheral or central agraphia.
+This article includes the most effective writing exercises for stroke patients with peripheral or central agraphia.

 Writing Exercises for Stroke Patients with Peripheral Agraphia (Hand Weakness)